Close X

 Don't Let the Bank Take Your Home Without a Fight

-In Ohio, your mortgage lender must go through the court system in order to foreclose on your home.
+Foreclosure Process: In Ohio, your mortgage lender must go through the court system in order to foreclose on your home.
 As a homeowner, this means you have the right to contest a foreclosure complaint filed against you.
 If a foreclosure complaint is filed against you, you should consult an attorney right away.
-Here's what to expect:

 • Day 1: You miss your first mortgage payment.